dwinsung/blitz-match-history/README.md

 Thirdly, I coded this with the assumption that Blitz would be using a normal API key (one that is rate limited), so this definitely played a decent portion in how I ran my code timing-wise.
 That being said, Please read the code comments, as I made functions that both tested for whether a player is in a current match or has recently finished a recent match.

 All in all, really enjoyed pushing and debugging; let me know if this runs poorly on Windows; I know my system had issues with the SSL version, but seems to run fine on a Mac.
+I would've liked to continue to automate this further for user experience purposes/test cases, but this is all the time I've had given work commitments.

 ## Installation